Coincidence: Synchronicity

 Swiss psychiatrist Carl Jung developed a theory that states that remarkable coincidences occur because of what he called "synchronicity," which he defined as an "acausal connecting principle."

 One of Kammerer's passions was collecting coincidences.
 He published a book titled Das Gesetz der Serie (The Law of Series), which has not been translated into English.
 In this book, he recounted 100 or so anecdotes of coincidences that led him to formulate his theory of seriality.

 He postulated that all events are connected by waves of seriality.
 Kammerer was known to make notes in public parks of how many people were passing by, how many of them carried umbrellas, etc. Albert Einstein called the idea of seriality "interesting and by no means absurd."
 Carl Jung drew upon Kammerer's work in his book Synchronicity.

 A coincidence lacks an apparent causal connection.
-A coincidence maybe synchronicity—the experience of events that are causally unrelated—and yet their occurrence together has meaning for the person who observes them.
-To be counted as synchronicity, the events should be unlikely to occur together by chance, but this is questioned because there is usually a chance, no matter how small and in vast numbers of opportunities such coincidences do happen by chance if it is only non-zero, see law of truly large numbers.
+A coincidence may be synchronicity — the experience of events that are causally unrelated — and yet their occurrence together has meaning for the person who observes them.
+To be counted as synchronicity, the events should be unlikely to occur together by chance, but this is questioned because there is usually a chance, no matter how small and in vast numbers of opportunities such coincidences do happen by chance if it is only non-zero (see law of truly large numbers).

 Some skeptics (e.g., Georges Charpak and Henri Broch) argue synchronicity is merely an instance of apophenia.
 They argue that probability and statistical theory (exemplified, e.g., in Littlewood's law) suffice to explain remarkable coincidences.

 Charles Fort also compiled hundreds of accounts of interesting coincidences and strange phenomena.